 Helen works as an impact and voice coach alongside her work as a composer and performance creator.
 She has been commissioned to create performances and compose for the Royal Opera House, the National Theatre and the BBC.
 As a coach she has run voice workshops for the National Theatre and the Royal Shakespeare Company as well as teaching voice internationally in over 20 countries.

-Helen has an Advanced Diploma in Voice Studies from Central School of Speech and Drama, and a President’s Award from WaterAid for her work founding Sing For Water.
+Helen has a Masters and Advanced Diploma in Voice Studies from Central School of Speech and Drama, and a President’s Award from WaterAid for her work founding Sing For Water.
 She is an Honorary Fellow of Dartington College of Arts.

 As an Associate Trainer of Dramatic Resources, she has delivered training for leading strategists and business presenters including Accenture, Lloyds Banking Group, HSBC, Deloitte, Adecco, PWC, Barclays, Unilever and Cisco’s women’s leadership programme.
 For DR, she has also delivered programmes in a number of the major European business schools, as well as one on one and virtual coaching.